 The International Cellphilm Festival itself is not just about the cellphilms that are submitted, but regularly includes a knowledge mobilization component, with speakers and panelists talking about their work: Thora Hermann (University of Montreal), Lisa Starr (McGill), Josh Schwab-Cartas (McGill), Joanna Petrasek MacDonald (McGill), Katie MacEntee (McGill), Laurel hart (McGill).
 Young Indigenous film-makers from Wapikoni have also participated.

-Now in its 8th year The McGill International Cellphilm Festival is led by a committed group of doctoral students and researchers who organize the ‘call’ each year, and arrange for judging and prizes.
-Each festival has a different theme:
+The McGill International Cellphilm Festival is led by a committed group of doctoral students and researchers who organize the ‘call’ each year, and arrange for judging and prizes.